SvenVw/fdm/.changeset/full-lamps-stand.md

 "@svenvw/fdm-docs": minor
 ---

+---
+"@svenvw/fdm-docs": minor
+---

-Add explaination of how the calculation for nitrate leaching works
+Add explanation of how the calculation for nitrate leaching works